erg-lang/erg/doc/zh_CN/syntax/type/05_inheritance.md

     # OverrideError: `.inc_pub!` must be subtype of `Self! () => ()`
 ```

 The second is an update operation on the (variable) instance attribute of the inherited source.
 This is also prohibited.
-Instance attributes of the base class may only be updated from methods provided by the base class.
+Instance attributes of the base class may only be updated from 方法 provided by the base class.
 Regardless of the visibility of the attribute, it cannot be updated directly.
 However, they can be read.

 ```python